 You could even make extra chia gel and freeze it in an ice cube tray for future smoothies.
 Now that's quick nutrition!

 Want to lose weight with chia seeds... but don't have any in your cupboard?
-I buy my chia seeds at mountainroseherbs.com at a low price.
+Most grocery stores sell these seeds now.